Loopring/trusted_setup/participants.md

 1. Using your Keybase software, join a team called **loopringceremony**, this is the official communication channel, but we'll also collect another IM account of yours to inform you when your trun is coming up.

 ## When Your Turn Comes

+The coordinator will send you a `sftp.credential` file for accessing our SFTP server.
+He will also confirm with you your sequence number.
+In the instructions we assume you are the 4th participant with sequence number 0004, **please make sure you replace 0004 with your own sequence number in all commands.**

 ### Step#1